Explore your quest on an adventure of a lifetime.

 Headlamp or flashlight: Necessary for nighttime activities.

-Water bottle and snack foods: Stay hydrated and carry energy-boosting snacks.
+Water and snack foods: Stay hydrated and carry energy-boosting snacks.

 Sun protection: The strong UV radiation at high altitudes requires sun protection.